 The department performs a variety of tasks for the benefit of individual citizens, organizations, and institutional agencies that comprise the University community.
-The department is divided into three divisions.
+The department is divided into two divisions.

-Police Services...performs the duties of a similarly sized municipal department, plus many non-police oriented services.
+Police Bureau...performs the duties of a similarly sized municipal department, plus many non-police oriented services.
 The telephone number for non-emergencies is 355-2221.
 For emergencies only, call 9-1-1.
+The Police Bureau also includes Special Events which provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.